The Sweeney: Nissan TV ad

-One of the painters talks in a squeaky-like voice and is called "Squealer", which is slang for informant.
+One of the painters talks in a squeaky voice and is called "Squealer", which is slang for informant.
+"Regan" was portrayed in the advert by Phil Cornwell, and featured Nosher Powell as a Snack Bar owner.

-Home releases
+Home video releases

-The complete TV series of The Sweeney was released by Network on 14 DVDs in 2005.
+The complete TV series of The Sweeney was released by Network on fourteen DVDs in 2005.
 This release did not include the pilot film Regan or either of the two feature films.

 Regan was released on DVD in November 2005.

 Both films, Sweeney! and Sweeney 2, have also been released on DVD.

-In 2007 Network released an 18-disc box-set containing Regan, all four television series and both feature films.
-The box-set also contains exclusive extras, listed below:
+In 2007 Network released an 18-disc boxset containing Regan, all four television series and both feature films.
+The boxset also contains exclusive extras, listed below: